AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Paragon.md

 - Armor: None
 - Tools: None
 - Saving Throws: None
-- Skills: 2 levels of Insight, 2 level of History
+- Skills: 2 levels of Insight, 2 levels of History
 ### Equipment

 - 2 common 1st-level spell scrolls of your choice (already learned as a part of you getting the class) of your [[#Ideal Conduit|Ideal Conduit]] magic type